batokio/NLP-Aspect-Based-Sentiment-Analysis/readme.md

 ## 4. Model

-Our classifier model is built on the BERT pretrained model from the Transformers library.
-We used the based 'bert-base-uncased' as this model led on average to an accuracy 2% higher than the 'bert-base-cased'.
+Our classifier model is built on the `BERT` pretrained model from the Transformers library.
+We used the based 'bert-base-uncased'` as this model led on average to an accuracy 2% higher than the `'bert-base-cased'`.
 This means that the case sensitivity is not relevant for this task.

 This model uses 12 layers of transformers block with a hidden size of